 The immune system arose to protect us from infectious agents.
 This is most easily seen by the efficacy of vaccines, which induce antibodies that bind to and neutralize pathogenic viruses and bacteria before they can replicate and cause tissue damage.
 Much has been learned about the pathways necessary for the induction of successful immunity.
 Minimally, this includes the recognition of conserved constituents, such as bacterial cell wall moieties and bacterial and viral nucleic acids, which announce the invader as "foreign," together with the molecular details specific to each pathogen, which are recognized by the highly discriminatory antigen receptors of the adaptive immune cells, T cells and B cells.
 The communication between innate cells and adaptive cells is mediated by an array of cytokines that comprise the language of the immune system.
 Following these highly controlled cytokine communications provides a mechanism for probing how the immune system works and for determining what happens when things become dysregulated and cause pathology.

 Vertebrate immunity is organized into modules such that stereotyped patterns of cytokines—the immune "language"—are used during responses to different types of organisms.
 For rapidly replicating pathogens, like most bacteria, viruses, and fungi, inflammatory cytokines mediate the recruitment and activation of cells to enhanced microbicidal states (represented by activated macrophages, for instance) that are necessary to kill organisms and limit infection.
-Although these inflammatory responses can lead to pathology, such as seen in septic shock, regulatory processes are also invoked that control the immune attack and re-establish homeostasis through mechanisms that additionally lead to the establishment of protective memory T cells and antibody-producing B cells and plasma cells.
+Although these inflammatory responses can lead to pathology, such as seen in septic shock, regulatory processes are also invoked that control the immune attack and re-establish homeostasis through mechanisms that lead to the establishment of protective memory T and B cells and antibody-producing plasma cells.
 The evolutionary importance of these immune responses is underscored by the consequences of human mutations in these pathways that lead to an inability to contain infectious organisms.

 While these protective responses are fairly well understood, the immune response typified as "allergy" remains more puzzling.
 Allergic inflammation is characterized by the infiltration of tissues by eosinophils and basophils, which are rare myeloid cells that comprise only a few percent of circulating blood cells.
 The adaptive allergic response is characterized by increases in the numbers of Th2 cells that release interleukin-4 (IL-4), IL-5, and IL-13 and the development of plasma cells that secrete immunoglobulin E (IgE).
-When sustained, these responses can lead to alterations at mucosal epithelial surfaces, including increases in the number of mucus-secreting cells and increased deposition of collagen in the tissues.
+When sustained, these responses can lead to alterations at mucosal epithelial surfaces, including increases in the numbers of mucus-secreting cells and increased deposition of collagen in the tissues.
 These responses can be protective in healing the epithelium from chronic attack by parasitic worms, such as hookworms and schistosomes.
 However, when this type of immunity becomes focused on common environmental exposures, such as inhaled dust mites or mold or consumed shellfish, the result can be allergies, including potentially life-threatening afflictions such as asthma and food allergy, which affect, respectively, more than 20 million and 2 million Americans.

 Grants from the National Institutes of Health provided partial support for this project.